a3y3/a3y3.github.io/_posts/2020-07-26-faster-gae-deploys.md

 {% endhighlight %}

 <h4 id="template-parallel-deploys">Modify template to allow parallel deploys</h4>
 A very powerful but rather undocumented of Azure Pipelines is loops.
 Using these loops, we can reuse our existing job for multiple micoservices.
-And since jobs run in parallel, all these microservices will deploy at the same time, saving loads of time!</p>
+And since jobs run in parallel, all these microservices will deploy at the same time, saving loads of time!
 With loops, our pipeline now looks something like:
 {% highlight yaml %}
 # deploy/template.yaml